Shore land development

 Shore lands function as areas that can safely accommodate water level fluctuations and erosion associated with the operation of the river’s hydroelectric generating stations.
 We regularly monitor the shoreline for signs of erosion ensuring corrective action is taken when required.

 Due to concerns for safety and maintenance, there are restrictions for decks, boat docks, landscaping and other types of development on Manitoba Hydro shore land.
 Use must not contribute to erosion, riverbank failure, settling, gullying or interfere with the riverbank protection (rip-rap) program.

 How to apply for permission and a building permit

 Before developing your shore land, you must receive written permission from the landowner (either Manitoba Hydro or Crown Lands), then apply for a municipal building permit.

 - If your land borders Manitoba Hydro land, read the restrictions below, then submit a permit application.

-- If your land borders Crown Lands, call the Manitoba Sustainable Development office in Lac du Bonnet.
+- If your land borders Crown Lands, call the Manitoba Agriculture and Resource Development office in Lac du Bonnet.

 - If you are unsure who the landowner is, contact us at:

 There are currently no costs for applications or issuance of a Shore Lands Use Permit.
 This permit is issued for a 5-year period and is not transferable without the written consent of Manitoba Hydro or Crown lands.

 If your permit has expired, contact us at: